isomerpages/nyp-sirs/_about-us/Our Team.md

 		</figure>
 	</div>
 	<div class="col is-8">
 <p>Karen is our whiz at SIRS when it comes to getting things organised and running full steam ahead.
 With over 20 years in both the Public and Private sectors, she brings a wealth of experience managing a broad scope of operations and administrative initiatives.
-At SIRS, Karen’s primary focus is to ensure a well-oiled process of efficiency and effectiveness for our learners and corporate partners in reaping the value of their interactions with us.
-Working with our Business Development, Customer Relations and Programmes teams, Karen oversees SIRS’ office administration & operations including facilities & IT, as well as adult learners’ administration and finance related matters.</p>
+At SIRS, Karen’s primary focus is to ensure a well-oiled process of efficiency and effectiveness for our learners and corporate partners in reaping the value of their interactions with us.&nbsp;Working with our Business Development, Customer Relations and Programmes teams, Karen oversees SIRS’ office administration &amp; operations including facilities &amp; IT, as well as adult learners’ administration and finance related matters.</p>
 </div>
 </div>

-**Getting to know Karen**<br>A gentle and demure disposition belies a steely focus and confident  gatekeeping.
+**Getting to know Karen**<br>A gentle and demure disposition belies a steely focus and confident &nbsp;gatekeeping.
 Karen is a true disciplinarian at work and a free spirit at play.
 Catch her at the right time to experience the best of both worlds!

 **Karen ❤ SIRS**
 <br><i>“While SIRS is a stat board, we work like a corporate entity with agility and dynamism.”</i>